Keksuccino/docs_fancymenu/background-music.md

 # Menu Background Music

-It's possible to replace Minecraft's default menu background music with custom tracks.
+It's possible to replace Minecraft's default menu background music with custom tracks or just disable the normal Vanilla music that plays in menus.

 # Disabling Vanilla Music

-The first thing you need to do is disabling Minecraft's default menu music, so it doesn't overlap with the custom tracks we want to play in menus.
+FancyMenu has multiple ways to disable Vanilla menu music.
+This can be useful if you plan to play other audio tracks in screens or if you just don't want music to play at all in some screens.

 ## Globally